divyanshudhruv/klarity-ai/README.md

-# Once UI for Next.js
+# Once UI for Next.js | Klarity-AI

 A design system for indie builders who move fast and break limits without neglecting quality.
 Once UI combines the simplicity of low-code with the power of code: write 70% less compared to shadcn + tailwind.

 ![Once UI](public/images/og/home.jpg)